Thomasmzc/Greenit-AtosITChallenge/Readme.md

 Accessibility
 -----------

-Our web app is responsive, meaning that it offers a good user experience on modern mobile screens, tablets and computer screens.
+Our web app is responsive, meaning that it offers a good user experience on browers' latest versions on modern smartphone, tablets and computer screens.